-Finding a special gift for someone older with a disability or sensory needs – that is both suitable and age appropriate – can be quite a challenge.
+Finding a special gift for someone older with a disability or sensory needs can be a challenge.
+Especially if you are after something that is both suitable and age appropriate.

-You’ll notice various price points to cater for all budgets as well as items for home, school, on the move or a sensory room.
+All budgets have been catered for.
+We’ve also included items for home, school, on the move or a sensory room.

 These Vibes Ear Buds are reusable and designed for teenagers and adults – they are mostly clear so very discreet and they reduce noise without distorting sound.

 The Vibes Ear Buds were designed by a young fellow in the USA, who wanted ear plugs for attending music festivals that would still provide good quality sound (hi fidelity).
-He ended up putting the project on Kickstarter (a fund raising platform) and it went viral.
 Turns out the Ear Buds were a hit with concert goers, but there was an unexpected benefit – they were also perfect in noisy environments but you could still hear people talking.
 This meant, once word got out, that the Vibes Ear Buds became popular with individuals sensitive to sound, with Autism Spectrum Disorder, Sensory Processing Disorder, Traumatic Brain Injuries or ADHD.

-Just so you know, you can also get a cord to attach the buds, so they’re not lost when not in use.
+You can also get a cord to attach the buds to keep them secure when not in use.

 We sell a lot of these to adults as they are so comfortable and easy to wear.
-They fold up, so can be easily kept in a pocket, bag or backpack.
+They fold up for easy storage in a pocket, bag or backpack.
 These are a good compromise between bulky headphones worn over the ear and the small discreet Ear Buds that are put into the ear.

 If you havn’t seen or heard of the Kloudsac, then you might want to have a closer look.
 They are hugely popular with teenagers and adults!
 Brodie is looking pretty darn comfortable in the Faux Fur Kloudsac.